 My advice is to make a huge pot of it, and freeze it in portions – you’ll thank me later!

-There’s a fairly simple list of ingredients, many of which are store-cupboard staples.
+There’s a fairly simple list of ingredients, perfect if which are store-cupboard staples.
 It’s also perfect if you have, say, only two chicken breasts, but many more mouths to feed.
 The chicken is finely shredded, and so goes an unbelievably long way.
+Perfect for unexpected – but always welcome – guests!

 for 4-6 people, generously.